Just-in-time provisioning

 User creationπŸ”—

-Users created via JIT are identical to users created manually or via the REST APIs, except they do not have passwords in Thoughtspot; they cannot access ThoughtSpot other than through the SSO method.
-You can assign a password to any user later using the UI or a REST API call.
+Users created via JIT provisioning are identical to users created manually or via the REST APIs, except they do not have passwords in Thoughtspot; they cannot access ThoughtSpot other than through the SSO method.
+You can assign a password to any user later through the UI or a REST API call.

 Group assignmentπŸ”—